aerickt/steno-dictionaries/README.md

    - `KPEU` → xi

 #### Syllabic splitting
-main.json relies a lot on dropping unstressed vowels in order to break up words.
-Words such as "memorize" benefit from a rule like this as the middle syllable is essentially dropped, leaving it unambiguous as to where to break it up: `PHEPL/RAOEUZ`.
+main.json relies a lot on dropping unstressed vowels in order to break up words which is a bit of a challenge to learn especially for non-native speakers.

 For write-outs, this dictionary does not rely as heavily on dropping unstressed vowels, though, this principle is still used for briefer entries.